-The Code and Ethics Standards mandates safe and competent practice within the practitioner’s scope of practice (Principle 1E).
-In addition, the Code and Ethics Standards reinforces that delegated duties must match qualifications and scope of practice and that practitioners must adhere to guidelines and applicable laws related to appropriate supervision.
+The Code of Ethics mandates safe and competent practice within the practitioner’s scope of practice (Principle 1E).
+In addition, the Code reinforces that delegated duties must match qualifications and scope of practice and that practitioners must adhere to guidelines and applicable laws related to appropriate supervision.

 Q: Can an occupational therapy assistant be clinically supervised by an individual who is not an occupational therapist?